hackolade/docs/Studio/AuthenticationFailedErrorMessage.md

 # Authentication Failed Error Message

-## Suggestions for troubleshooting the "authentication failed" error message

-&nbsp;

 The "authentication failed" error message is often the result of one of five conditions.

 * Password is missing after copying connection string from the Atlas web page.
 This is a security precaution, so you should enter the password manually in the Hackolade connection window.